Upgrayedd0408/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

+This app allows users to express their thoughts in 140 characters or less!
+With the built in character counter, users will get notified if they are over the 140 characters or if they did not enter any text at all.
+This app also has a responsive design so that it can be viewed on any device and users can still enjoy a great experience.

 ## Getting Started

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.